MadJavaEntFall2018/FatBikeTrailReports/Journal.md

 Reviewed the wireframes with a potential users.
 Made a few small updates to include grooming type and reworded a few items for clarity.

+### Week 3

+2/2/2016

+Added unit testing, logging, and hibernate to the application to set up for demonstrating DAOs and Hibernate.
+Created packages, added a User entity and built the persistence layer to demonstrate both a sql and hibernate dao.
+Only one method is built out at this point, along with a test for it.
+This was a good way to ensure everything is connected and working before I build out more.
+Eventually I'll remove the SQL dao, it's in there as an example for student for now.

+ Ran into an issue with hibernate - needed the geronimo jar.
+We did not run into this last semester so either this is related to tomEE or the new version of intelliJ.

+2/5/2016

+Designed and created all the tables today.
+IntelliJ's database view is even better than I thought.
+Originally I named a table "user" and decided I wanted to call it "users" instead.
+I already had a dao written (as a demo for class) with sql referring to "user".
+Changing the name of the table in the database few, prompted the change automatically in the dao.
+How cool is that?!
+It did not, however change user to users in the hibernate.cfg.xml, but I have to wonder if there isn't a plugin that might handle making the changes in the hibernate configs too.
+If not, it could be a useful addition.
+  Ooh, writing plugins for IDEs - possible independent research topic.